ACRF-Image-X-Institute/Motion-Included-Dose-Recon-on-Pinnacle-TPS/README.md

 To compare dose distributions with and without intrafraction tumour motion tracking on Pinnacle Treatment Planning System

 ## Method
-- Generate motion data a fucntion of gantry angle.
+- Generate motion data as a function of gantry angle.

 - The script converts VMAT beams to 2 degrees gantry separation and then splits each control point of each VMAT beam into a single static beam with the energy, MU, field aperture and MLC positions, gantry/collimator/couch angles from the control point.